What to unlearn from school? Some lessons from school don’t cut it in the real world. To level up, you need to unlearn some things.

 “What to unlearn from school?” wrap up

-There’s no denying that top-notch teachers are worth their weight in gold, but sadly, a hefty chunk of the U.S. education system still clings to outdated teaching methods and syllabi that are crying out for an overhaul.
+Exceptional teachers are invaluable, but sadly, much of the U.S. education system still clings to outdated teaching methods and curricula that desperately need reform.

-This cocktail of glitches keeps students from hitting their stride, making it a uphill battle to crack open-ended, real-world problems.
+This cocktail of flaws hinders students from reaching their full potential, making it challenging to tackle unconventional, real-world problems.

-The quicker you spot and ditch these harmful lessons, the better you’ll fare.
+The sooner you recognize and unlearn these detrimental lessons, the better off you’ll be.

-What’s your take?
-Do you reckon it’s crucial to ditch any of these six school-taught lessons?
-What do you think you should scrub from your school days?
-What tweaks do you wanna see in schools to crank up the benefits for students?
+Do you think it’s necessary to unlearn any of these 6 lessons taught in school?
+What do you think you should unlearn from school?
+What type of change do you want to see in schools, to further benefit students?